umddb/cmsc424-fall2021/Assignment-2/README.md

 ### Submission
-Zip the `queries.py`, `LCC.java`, and `rest.py` files into a single file, and upload it to Gradescope.
+Upload the three files `queries.py`, `LCC.java`, and `rest.py` as separate files to Gradescope (NOT as a Zip file as originally mentioned here).